locka99/cpp-to-rust-book/09_features_compared/structs.md

 ## Static functions

-Static functions are merely functions in the `impl` block that do not have `&self` or `&mut self` as their first parameter, e.g.
+Static functions ("associated functions") are merely functions in the `impl` block that do not have `&self` or `&mut self` as their first parameter, e.g.

 ```rust
 impl Circle {